pavelgj/chopin/README.md

 token 'bar' will be passed to 'bbb'.
 And so on.

 If view 'bbb' calls setToken('baz') then the URL will automatically update to /aaa/foo/baz.
-If view 'aaa' setToken('auz') then the URL will automatically update to '/aaa/aux'.
+If view 'aaa' setToken('aux') then the URL will automatically update to '/aaa/aux'.
 Setting history token in the middle of the view stack strips the tail.

 See the [sample app](https://github.com/pavelgj/chopin/tree/master/sample_app) for more comprehensive,